Peer Health Educators & Assistant Peer Coordinator

 Peer Health Educators

 The Peer Health Educator (PHE) program is a campus initiative sponsored by UCLA’s Health Education and Resource Team, a department of The Arthur Ashe Student Health and Wellness Center.
-Research has shown that peer-based health education programming is beneficial to students, as well as to the personal and professional development of participating peers themselves.
+Research has shown that peer-based health education programming is beneficial to students, as well as to the personal and professional development of Peer Health Educators.

 HEART focuses on health education and health promotion among all students at UCLA.
-We provide workshops, trainings and initiate programs, often in collaboration with professional departments and student organizations to support the overall well-being of the campus community and all its members.
+We provide workshops, trainings and tabling, often in collaboration with campus departments and student organizations to support the overall well-being of the UCLA community.

-Paid student position for undergraduate, graduate, and professionals students.
-Peer Health Educators address public health theory and community-level programming on issues/topics related to the health and well-being of the UCLA student population: Alcohol and Other Drug Harm Reduction; Sexual Health; Body Image & Nutrition; Health Literacy; and more.
+Paid student positions for undergraduate, graduate, and professional students.
+Peer Health Educators utilize public health theory through community programming on topics related to the health of the UCLA student population.
+We focus on:

 Questions? healtheducation@ashe.ucla.edu